eigr/publications_and_talks/SUBMISSION.md

 motivation to explore the space of a serverless runtime to be built.
 An open source project (currently hibernating) based on Akka with a promising technical concept let us to build that runtime.
 We think the BEAM, OTP and Elixir/Erlang are a perfect match for that to build on it.
-With this talk, we combine herein the world of the BEAM with cloud-technology like gRPC, Kubernetes and as well a polyglot programming model with Go, JavaScript, JVM-languages, Python and many more.
+With this talk, we combine herein the world of the BEAM with cloud-technology like a gRPC-based protocol, Kubernetes and as well a polyglot programming model with Go, JavaScript, JVM-languages, Python and many more supported.

 ### Personal Info